occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 }
 ```

-Occurrent provides a set of extension functions for Kotlin in this module:
+Occurrent provides a set of extension functions for Kotlin in the application service module:

-{% include macros/applicationservice/blocking-maven-kotlin.md %}
+{% include macros/applicationservice/blocking-maven.md %}
-<div class="comment">This module depends on 'org.occurrent:application-service-blocking:{{site.occurrentversion}}' so you don't need to depend on that module explicitly.</div>

 You can then use one of the `org.occurrent.application.service.blocking.execute` extension functions to do: